vmlf01/angular-signalr-hub/README.md

 * `queryParams` object representing additional query params to be sent on connection
 * `errorHandler` function(error) to handle hub connection errors
 * `logging` enable/disable logging
+* `autoStart` a boolean indicating whether to start the base connection when creating the hub, defaults to *true*

 ##Demo

 [A simple demo using OData, Signalr, and Angular](https://github.com/JustMaier/signalrgrid)